RealityTest/Game-of-life/README.md

 Game of Life
 ======================
 This is a simple implementation of Conways Game of Life written in JavaScript.
 There's also a [demo](https://realitytest.github.io/Game-of-life/).
-Keep in mind that this is still in development.
 I will work on it whenever I find time to do so.
-You can leftclick and drag to create living cells or rightclick and drag to create dead cells.
+You can left-click and drag to create living cells or right-click and drag to create dead cells.

 On the canvas a living cell is represented by a green rectangle, whereas a dead one is white.
 The array represents them as 1 (alive) or 0 (dead).